How Is Narcolepsy Treated?

 Non-drug treatments

 Several lifestyle changes can help people with narcolepsy.
-For example, some find that 1 or 2 naps of 20 minutes each can improve daytime sleepiness.
+For example, some find that 1 or 2 naps of 20 to 30 minutes each can improve daytime sleepiness.
 These naps can improve alertness for 1 to 3 hours afterward.3

 Not getting enough sleep can make narcolepsy symptoms worse.
 This means practicing good sleep habits remains an important part of managing narcolepsy.
 This includes going to bed and waking up at the same time every day.
 Too much caffeine, smoking, alcohol, and certain drugs can cause insomnia, which makes daytime sleepiness worse.1,3